 Yes!
 On November 7, 2000, Colorado became one of the first states in the country to legalize the medical use of marijuana.
 The passage of Amendment 20 enabled the legal sale of marijuana to any citizen with a medical need.
 Almost 12 years later on November 6, 2012, Colorado voters passed Proposition 64, which legalized the recreational use of marijuana in the state.
-In a groundbreaking victory for marijuana enthusiasts, Colorado and Washington became the first states in the nation to legalize cannabis.
+In a groundbreaking victory for marijuana enthusiasts, Colorado and Washington became the first states in the nation to legalize cannabis for adult-use.
 At the start of 2014, commercial sale of marijuana began across the state, with numerous retail locations and delivery services providing marijuana products to legal aged adults.
 Today, both medical and recreational cannabis industries are flourishing across the state.

 Understanding the complex marijuana laws in Colorado can be tricky at first but educating yourself before your first purchase can ensure that your Colorado cannabis experience is 100% legal.